VeldEnDuin/VeldEnDuin.github.io/_posts/en/2016-07-29-aubergeespagnole.md

 {% include links.md %}

-A very cosy evening yesterday at Veld & Duin!
-Thanks to all participants of the Auberge Espagnole for all the delicious meals and thanks to Saddle for Sale to close the evening with a musical blast!

-All photos can be found in our [photo archive][pics.en]
+At an Auberge Espagnole, everyone brings something to eat to share.
+After dinner, the performance of Saddle for Sale followed, which turned the evening into an unforgettable success.